Despite Experience, Solid Process, a Downgrade for This Large-Growth Fund

 The firm is not without its challenges.
 Succession is a concern, as founder King is 78.
 Comanagers are listed on each fund, including King’s son, Mason, who has been with the firm since 2004 and aids on its flagship equity offerings.
 LKCM Small Cap Equity has seen significant redemptions over the past five years, depleting its asset base.
 Still, the firm has remained committed to its quality-oriented investment style over its 39-year history, ignoring market fads, and has delivered a clear and consistent experience for shareholders.

-Nicholas Goralka does not own shares in any of the securities mentioned above.
+Nicholas Goralka does not own (actual or beneficial) shares in any of the securities mentioned above.
 Find out about Morningstar’s editorial policies.

 Transparency is how we protect the integrity of our work and keep empowering investors to achieve their goals and dreams.
 And we have unwavering standards for how we keep that integrity intact, from our research and data to our policies on content and your personal data.